10 Symptoms of Mental Illness in the Elderly

-- Confusion, disorientation, problems with concentration or decision-making
+- Confusion, disorientation, problems with concentration or decision-making.

-- Feelings of worthlessness, inappropriate guilt, helplessness; thoughts of suicide
+- Feelings of worthlessness, inappropriate guilt, helplessness; thoughts of suicide.

 - Physical problems that can’t otherwise be explained: aches, constipation, etc.

-- Trouble handling finances or working with numbers
+- Trouble handling finances or working with numbers.

-There are professionals out there willing and able to help, including your family doctor, who is always a good place to start.
-You could also consult a counselor, a psychologist, or a geriatric psychiatrist.
+There are professionals out there willing to help, including your family doctor, who is always a good place to start.
+You could also consult a counselor, geriatric psychiatrist or psychologist.
 The important part is not to stand by and suffer alone.

 With the combined efforts of caregivers, family, friends and mental health professionals, we can help ward off mental illness in our older loved ones and make sure they are on the right track to healthy aging.